-This Master’s Degree provides all the attributes to practice a profession – telecommunication engineer – which, according to the INE’s 2020 survey of university graduates, has a 93.6% employability rate, a figure that is reached thanks to the fact that telecommunications technologies are essential for the operation of any business, company or institution.
+This master’s degree provides all the attributes to practice a profession ─telecommunication engineer─ which, according to the INE’s 2020 survey of university graduates, has a 93.6% employability rate.
+This figure is reached thanks to the fact that telecommunications technologies are essential for the operation of any business, company or institution.

-The MET aims to train professionals at the forefront of technological knowledge and professional skills that support the interconnected and digitized society, such as telematic technologies, electronic systems, sound and image processing and telecommunication systems.
-The training offered in this Master’s Degree goes deeper into the concepts covered in the Bachelor’s Degree in Telecommunication Technologies Engineering, offering a solid and versatile training that provides graduates with a high capacity to adapt to a continuously evolving sector.
+The MET aims to train professionals at the forefront of technological knowledge and professional skills that support the interconnected and digitised society, such as telematic technologies, electronic systems, sound and image processing and telecommunication systems.
+The training offered in this master’s degree goes deeper into the concepts covered in the Bachelor’s Degree in Telecommunication Technologies Engineering, offering a solid and versatile training that provides graduates with a high capacity to adapt to a continuously evolving sector.

-New technological applications such as Smart Cities, IoT (Internet of Things), Industry 4.0, data analysis and Big Data or artificial intelligence allow the application of techonoloxies and tecommunication services in a transversal way in all fields and areas of the commercial and business world, as well as in public administration.
+New technological applications such as Smart Cities, IoT (Internet of Things), Industry 4.0, data analysis and Big Data or artificial intelligence allow the application of techonologies and telecommunication services in a transversal way in all fields and areas of the commercial and business world, as well as in public administration.

-The Master’s Degree in Telecommunication Engineering trains a professional person, awake in the design, analysis, implementation, exploitation and management of components and processes in the field of ICT.
-In addition to technological training, this program also trains students in project management and other transversal competencies.
+The Master’s Degree in Telecommunication Engineering trains a professional person, awake in the design, analysis, implementation, exploitation and management of components and processes in the field of Information and Communication Technologies (ICT).
+In addition to technological training, this programme also trains students in project management and other transversal competencies.
 Among the latter, the use of English as a working language in multidisciplinary teams stands out, given that between 25% and 50% of the teaching and group work is done in this language.

-Therefore, graduates with this Master’s Degree are in high demand in the business world and are internationally recognized.
-Graduates enjoy high labor market insertion, with high dedication to technical tasks adjusted to their training.
+Therefore, graduates with this master’s degree are in high demand in the business world and are internationally recognised.
+Graduates enjoy high labour market insertion, with high dedication to technical tasks adjusted to their training.

-Among the characteristics of the degree, we have:
+Among the characteristics of the degree, there are:

-- an employment orientation program (OrientaTE) that facilitates access to the labor market in a degree program in which unemployment is testimonial;
+- An employment orientation programme (OrientaTE) that facilitates access to the labour market in a degree programme in which unemployment is testimonial.

-- Telecommunication engineers in any of their specialties (Telecommunication Systems, Telematic, Electronic Systems or Sound and Image).
+- Telecommunication engineers in any of their specialities (telecommunication systems, telematics, electronic systems or sound and image).